steliosph/dploy_ftp/README.md

 This is my first bash file, so things might not work as expected.
 Feel free to Optimize the script if you feel something needs changed.
-This is an initiale first version, where it simply works.
-There are a lot that will change later on

 Licence